 - Soil Type: Orchid soil or free-draining soil capable of holding water

-- Soil pH: 5.5 to 6.5
+- Soil pH: 5.5–6.5

 As your pink anthurium grows, you may see the crown, or aerial roots, growing at the base of the plant.
 It's a good idea to wrap the crown in a handful of sphagnum moss.
 Wet the sphagnum moss when you water the plant to keep it moist.
-When your pink anthurium begins to outgrow its pot—typically every two years or so—you can either repot in a container one size larger with fresh soil or divide the plant.

 Best Growing Conditions for Pink Anthurium

-Pink Anthurium Varieties
+Types of Pink Anthurium

-How to Propagate Your Pink Anthurium
+How to Propagate Pink Anthurium

 Step 2: Holding the base of the mother plant, carefully remove it from its pot so the roots are exposed.
 Use your fingers to gently loosen the soil from the roots.